Protests in Stockholm, including Koran-burning, draw strong condemnation from Turkey | Politics

 "We condemn in the strongest possible terms the vile attack on our holy book ...
 Permitting this anti-Islam act, which targets Muslims and insults our sacred values, under the guise of freedom of expression is completely unacceptable," the Turkish Foreign Ministry said.
 Its statement was issued after an anti-immigrant politician from the far-right fringe burned a copy of the Koran near the Turkish Embassy.
 The Turkish ministry urged Sweden to take necessary actions against the perpetrators and invited all countries to take concrete steps against Islamophobia.

 A separate protest took place in the city supporting Kurds and against Sweden's bid to join NATO.
 A group of pro-Turkish demonstrators also held a rally outside the embassy.
 All three events had police permits.
-Swedish Foreign Minister Tobias Billstrom said that Islamophobic provocations were appalling.

-"Sweden has a far-reaching freedom of expression, but it does not imply that the Swedish Government, or myself, support the opinions expressed," Billstrom said on Twitter.
-The Koran-burning was carried out by Rasmus Paludan, leader of Danish far-right political party Hard Line.
-Paludan, who also has Swedish citizenship, has held a number of demonstrations in the past where he has burned the Koran.
+A spokesperson at Sweden's Foreign Ministry said they could not immediately comment.

 Sweden and Finland applied last year to join NATO following Russia's invasion of Ukraine but all 30 member states must approve their bids.
 Turkey has said Sweden in particular must first take a clearer stance against what it sees as terrorists, mainly Kurdish militants and a group it blames for a 2016 coup attempt.
 At the demonstration to protest Sweden's NATO bid and to show support for Kurds, speakers stood in front of a large red banner reading "We are all PKK", referring to the Kurdistan Workers Party that is outlawed in Turkey, Sweden, and the United States among other countries, and addressed several hundred pro-Kurdish and left-wing supporters.